 Decorative details make a bathroom more personal.
 And more comfortable.
 By adding small touches, you can turn your bathroom into a place of beauty and where you can wallow away happily in your own space.

 1. Have a seat

 By adding some furnishings to your bathroom you immediately create a sense of luxury.
 No reason why you can’t introduce a plush chair upholstered in some beautiful linen.
 It also adds a practical dimension to the space – after all isn’t it nice to be able to fling your silk dressing gown onto something luxurious.
+Additionally, some people struggle with getting changed due to poor mobility so this could really help.
+On top of that, it might be worth looking at the AHM Installations website if you feel that you would benefit from a walk in style bath or shower.
 A stylish chair and perhaps a small side table will give your bathroom a brand new look.
 You can find something at a contemporary furniture shop or you could, of course, re-upholster an old chair that has been sitting around with nothing to do.
 Search antique shops for something special – they very often have smaller furniture than the more contemporary shops and a lick of paint and a bit of gilding will transform an old chair perfectly for the bathroom.

 2. Mark the space with a bench

 Add some comfort and luxury to your bathroom with a lovely rug and an upholstered bench.
 Think big here – the fabric could either be matchy-matchy with your towels or tiles, but it could look sensational if you went a little off-beat and chose something bright like a lime green or chartreuse.
 A good upholsterer can advise you on how to really bring it to the fore; perhaps some deep buttoning or some tassels.
 A bench or a chair makes the perfect spot to drape your clothes on, or simply to sit and titivate.